anreitersimon/Medbrain-Tutorial/STEP6-4.md

-### Implementing PatientMedicationsViewController -  Loading and displaying all `MedicationOrders` for the logged-in user
+# Step 6.4 - Implementing PatientMedicationsViewController -  Loading and displaying all prescriptions for the logged-in user

 The ViewController needs to display a list of `MedicationOrders`